 Captain Bernard Vivegnis was already a sailor when he joined the Marine cadets in Liège in 1977.

-He graduated from the Marine Academy in Antwerp in 1982 and completed a 15 year career at sea on various tankers, finishing as Captain since 1995.
+He graduated from the Marine Academy in Antwerp in 1982 and completed a 15 year career at sea on various tankers, finishing as Master unlimited tonnage.

-Having opted for a career ashore, Bernard was a teacher at the same Marine Academy till 2001.
+Having opted for a career ashore in 1997, Bernard was a teacher at the same Marine Academy till 2001.
 He then became the safety and quality manager for the Towage and Salvage company URS in Antwerp.

 Between 2006 and 2012, Captain Vivegnis was a surveyor and auditor for Bureau Veritas in Antwerp.
 Having followed all training modules, including “train the trainer”, he was in charge of management system activities as well as new buildings for a period.
 Since 2009, his tasks included certification of commercial yachts for the Belgian Flag, and several new build and refit projects for Belgian Clients.